Arnold-n/P1P2MQTT/README.md

 - examples/P1P2Monitor/usb2console.py: simple python program to copy non-RAWMOMITOR USB serial input to stdout for Raspberry Pi or other host
 - examples/P1P2Monitor/usb2console-raw.py: simple python program for use with RAWMONITOR mode to copy USB serial raw input to stdout for Raspberry Pi or other host
 - doc/Daikin-protocol\*: observations of protocol data for various heat pumps (work-in-progress)
+- circuits/\*: P1/P2 adapter schematics
 - config/AltSoftSerial_Boards.h and AltSoftSerial_Timers.h: (MIT-licensed) AltSoftSerial configuration files
 - README.md: this file

 **Where can I buy a MM1192?**

 It is difficult to obtain.
 So far only a few sellers on ebay and aliexpress are selling the MM1192 and MM1007.
 I could not find a seller of the XL1192.
-The circuit could be re-built using a few opamps.
+The circuit could also be re-built using a few opamps.

 **Do you plan to offer pre-soldered or DIY adapter circuit kits?**